D6NDesigns/dnddevelopments/src/pages/index.md

 templateKey: index-page
 title: We are Midlands based construction specialists in
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: 'Extensions, Renovations, New Builds and Landscaping'
-subheading: 'Extensions, Renovations, New Builds and Landscaping'
+subheading: Tell Me More
 mainpitch:
   title: Great coffee with a conscience
   description: kjllhjhjkkjhjh